-1. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), San Diego Gas & Electric Company (SDG&E) and Southern California Gas Company (SoCalGas) shall, no later than February 1, 2008, submit to all parties to this proceeding and Rulemaking 06-04-010 a draft statewide strategic long-term plan, consistent with Decision (D.) 07-10-032, that includes a plan to achieve the Low Income Energy Efficiency (LIEE) programmatic initiative adopted here.
+- 1. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), San Diego Gas & Electric Company (SDG&E) and Southern California Gas Company (SoCalGas) shall, no later than February 1, 2008, submit to all parties to this proceeding and Rulemaking 06-04-010 a draft statewide strategic long-term plan, consistent with Decision (D.) 07-10-032, that includes a plan to achieve the Low-Income Energy Efficiency (LIEE) programmatic initiative adopted here.
 The plan shall include policies and program elements discussed herein.
-The utilities' final proposed statewide strategic plan shall include a discussion of LIEE program strategies and shall be filed consistent with D.07-10-032.

-2. In addition to the information and strategies outlined in D.07-10-032, the LIEE portion of the utilities' statewide strategic plan shall include (1) an appendix that lists resources for low income programs and other tools to better coordinate with other organizations and businesses, (2) a training plan for LIEE programs, consistent with this order, and (3) a discussion of the low income program elements of the California Solar Initiative.

-3. SCE, SDG&E, PG&E and SoCalGas shall file applications for 2009-2011 LIEE and CARE budget authority and program modifications no later than May 15, 2008.
-Each application shall:
+The utilities' final proposed statewide strategic plan shall include a discussion of LIEE program strategies and shall be filed consistent with D.07-10-032. - 2.
+In addition to the information and strategies outlined in D.07-10-032, the LIEE portion of the utilities' statewide strategic plan shall include (1) an appendix that lists resources for low-income programs and other tools to better coordinate with other organizations and businesses, (2) a training plan for LIEE programs, consistent with this order, and (3) a discussion of the low-income program elements of the California Solar Initiative. - 3.
+SCE, SDG&E, PG&E and SoCalGas shall file applications for 2009-2011 LIEE and CARE budget authority and program modifications no later than May 15, 2008.
+All other jurisdictional electric utilities shall file applications for 2009-2011 LIEE and CARE budget authority and program modifications no later than July 1, 2008. - 4.
+Each application of SCE, PG&E, SDG&E and SoCalGas for LIEE and CARE budget authority for the 2009-2011 period shall:

-• Propose a portfolio that identifies the benefit-cost ratio for each program and a justification for each program that is not cost-effective, as required in D.02- 08-034 and according to the Commission's cost-effectiveness methodology;

-- Be designed to achieve over the three-year budget period approximately 1/4th of the programmatic initiative adopted here; - Demonstrate that all program elements included toward the achievement of the initiative articulated here are costeffective using the total resource test adopted in D.02-08-034; - Propose program elements that may not be cost-effective but that serve other important policy objectives and provide justifications for each consistent with by D.02-08-034; - Present specific strategies and programs for the budget years 2009-2011 toward accomplishing the LIEE programmatic initiative articulated here that emphasizes long term and enduring energy savings, ways to leverage the resources of other entities, and ways to integrate LIEE programs with other demand-side programs, especially energy efficiency programs, as discussed herein; - Propose ME&O programs to promote LIEE programs and the LIEE programmatic initiative, including a program element that targets renters; - Propose a process for automatically qualifying all tenants of public housing and Section 8 housing and improving information to public housing authorities; - Eliminate the "10 Year Go-Back" Rule; - Propose ways to promote program continuity and long term LIEE investments with more flexible budgeting and funding rules, consistent with the practices and - Propose specific program participation goals in specific population sectors or segments and budgets designed to meet those goals, consistent with D.06-12-038.
+- Propose a portfolio that identifies the benefit-cost ratio for each program and a justification for each program that is not cost-effective, as required in D.02- 08-034 and according to the Commission's cost-effectiveness methodology; - Be designed to achieve over the three-year budget period approximately 1/4th of the programmatic initiative adopted here; - Demonstrate that all program elements included toward the achievement of the initiative articulated here are cost-effective using the total resource test adopted in D.02-08-034; - Propose program elements that may not be cost-effective but that serve other important policy objectives and provide justifications for each consistent with by D.02-08-034; - Present specific strategies and programs for the budget years 2009-2011 toward accomplishing the LIEE programmatic initiative articulated here that emphasizes long term and enduring energy savings, ways to leverage the resources of other entities, and ways to integrate LIEE programs with other demand-side programs, especially energy efficiency programs, as discussed herein; - Propose ME&O programs to promote LIEE programs and the LIEE programmatic initiative, including a program element that targets renters; - Propose a process for automatically qualifying all tenants of public housing and tenants of Section 8 housing improving information to public housing authorities; - Eliminate or modify the ten year "go back" rule to permit installations of new measures and technologies in all households while avoiding duplicative installations; - Propose ways to promote program continuity and long term LIEE investments with more flexible budgeting and funding rules, consistent with the practices; - Propose specific program participation goals in specific population sectors or segments and budgets designed to meet those goals, consistent with D.06-12-038;